pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 First, let me introduce myself.

 I'm a software engineer at Money Forward.
+I am NOT a flat earth believer.
 In Money Forward, I'm working on the development of a Ruby on Rails application and the maintenance of the RBS project.

 ## For contributors